Pallion Group: Facilities

 Pallion is the largest precious metal services group in Australasia.
-It has 4 manufacturing facilities located in Sydney NSW Australia, Melbourne Victoria Australia, Hong Kong SAR and Shenzhen China.
+It has manufacturing facilities located in Sydney NSW Australia, Melbourne Victoria Australia, Hong Kong (SAR), Shenzhen China, Thailand and Western Europe.
 Its production facilities are the most technologically advanced of their type in Australia with the largest fabricated precious metal production capacity in the region, capable of producing in over 70 proprietary precious metal alloys daily.

-Sales and Distribution facilities are located in Sydney, Melbourne, Brisbane and Perth in Australia, Hong Kong SAR and mainland China.
+Sales and distribution facilities are located throughout Australia, Hong Kong (SAR), mainland China, Thailand and Italy.

-Memberships and exhibitions

-Pallion entities are members or primary supporters of the following organisations: